privacyidea/privacyidea/README.md

 web UI is based
 on angularJS and bootstrap.

+A new MachineToken design lets you assign tokens to machnies.
+Thus you can use your Yubikey to unlock LUKS.
+Starting with version 2.2 you can also use offline OTP with PAM.

 With version 2 the code was cleaned up and it was emphasized to keep a good code coverage.
 The design separates the database layer from the library layer and from the REST API layer.
 Thus allowing easy unit testing in each layer.